-For some reason Cartier-Bresson’s name came up and with that, what seem to be the usual jokes about the “decisive moment” and “are you decisive?” and the rest of it.
+For some reason, Cartier-Bresson’s name came up and with that, what seem to be the usual jokes about the “decisive moment” and, “are you decisive?” and the rest of it.

 Decisive or not, it seems that Cartier-Bresson was quite obsequious in this regard, as in his “decisive moment” and sticking faithfully to that expression.

 Well, decisive or not, this image is a moment of some description.
-To me it makes no difference whether it’s decisive or not.
+To me, it makes no difference whether the moment was decisive or not.
 More a matter of just getting on with it.
 I’m not Cartier-Bresson, not even a fan.
 And, Cartier-Bresson is not me.
 Different times, different places, different occasions, different results.
 Just the way it is.

 Back to the image.
 In isolation, this particular image may be one thing.
 In a sequence, it may be become something else.
 We’ll get to the sequence part in another post.